-Organized by the Tufts Entrepreneurship Center, this annual competition draws entries from alumni, faculty, staff, and undergraduate and graduate students from all ten schools across the university.
+This annual competition draws entries from alumni, faculty, staff, undergraduate students, and graduate students from all ten schools across the university.
 Teams compete for prizes and in-kind services totaling more than $100,000 in three tracks:

 New ventures or businesses geared towards creating value in the private high-technology or other sectors not classified as Life Sciences or Social Entrepreneurship.

-Businesses with a focus on medical, health and wellness topics.
-Dental, Veterinary, Biomedical, Nutrition-focused businesses.
+Businesses with a focus on medical, health, and wellness topics.
+This includes Dental, Veterinary, Biomedical, and Nutrition-focused businesses.

 If you have questions, please contact Carol Denning, Program Administrator, Tufts Entrepreneurship Center.